arturz/fork-with-emitter/README.md

     emit(event, listener),

     /*
-      Returned/resolved data from async function will be passed to master's request.
+      Returned/resolved data from async function will be passed to host's request.
     */
     onRequest(event, listener),